Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 with a given point $A$, and one of the steps is to use Proposition 1 to form an equilateral triangle $\Delta ABD$ from line $AB$.

 Not only are the constructions composable, but the *proofs* also compose.
-Proposition 2 will be able to rely on all the properties of the equilateral triangle that was shown in Proposition 1.
+We can rely on all the properties of the equilateral triangle that was shown in Proposition 1 when reasoning properties of the construction in Proposition 2.

 ### Constructive geometry and computer programs